AmberForrester/Portfolio/README.md

 1. <ins>TailwindCSS IntelliSense</ins> - *Visualize which CSS properties are applied given a specific TailwindCSS className.*
 2. <ins>ES7+ React/Redux/React-Native snippets</ins> - *Provides shorthand prefixes,creates faster code snippets, and syntax.*

+<h4 align='center'>Project Dependencies</h4>

+The specific packages this project depends on are listed as dependencies or devDependencies in your packages `package.json` file.

+When you or another user run the npm install, npm will download both of your dependencies and devDependencies that are listed in the package.json meeting the semantic version requirements listed for each.

+* dependencies: Required packages by your application in production.
+* devDependencies: Packages only needed for both testing and local development.

+For this specific project, see the package.json file below:
+`package.json` file contents will go here.

+To learn more about *"Specifying dependencies and devDependencies in a package.json file" read the article by visiting the [npmDocs](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file)

 <p align="right">(<a href="#readme-top">top of page</a>)</p>

+## Project Features

 <h4 align='center'>Main Page Spotlight Styling</h4>